PAINT APPLICATION HELPFUL NOTES

-Note: the cut in paint can be done all at once, the paint applied after.
+Note: The cut in paint can be done all at once, then the paint applied after.
 It may take a day or two for the paint to be dry enough that you will not see any lap lines or picture framing.

 13. The paint can be thinned with drinking water for spray pump application, but this should not be required.

 a) Do not over thin the paint trying to compensate for SQFT issues as the paint will not be applied to the recommended mill thickness and may result in uneven, inconsistent or translucent appearance of the application and may leave spray marks at the outer two end of the spraying field.

 14. When spraying, the paint should be strained prior to spray application.